LouiseWong19/LouiseWong19/README.md

-### Hi there 👋
+### Hi there 👋👾
 ---

 Hello I'm Louise!
 I'm a junior software developer who is interested in building creative and accessible wesbites.
+I undertook a 12 weeks intensive programming course at _nology_ and have learnt the following langauges:
-- 🌳 HTML, CSS, React, JavaScript
+- 🌳 HTML, CSS, SCSS, React, JavaScript, REST APIs
-- 🌱 Java, Spring Boot
+- 🌱 Java, Spring, SQL
+- 👩‍🔧 Cyrpess, Jest, React Testing Library, TDD

+You can check out my portfolio and projects below!

 ---
 - 📫 Can find me on [linkedIn](https://www.linkedin.com/in/louiselokyeewong/)